pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-interface.md

 Select "|||Employee||| employee"

-#|en| Then we can change the declaration of the <code>charge</code> method to show that only part of the Employee behavior is used.
+#|en| Then we can change the declaration of the `charge` method to show that only part of the Employee behavior is used.

 Print "Billable"